simplesm/ABAP_BD_MGW_DEST_FINDER/README.md

             RAISE EXCEPTION TYPE /iwfnd/cx_mgw_dest_finder.
         ENDTRY.

 The above code checks if the current user has a maintained role.
-In case of a maintained role the system will apply the new connection.
+In case of a maintained role, the system will apply the new connection.
 In any other case the connection without a role.

-I hope this example on how to use the Badi /IWFND/BD_MGW_DEST_FINDER helpful.
+I hope this example on how to use the Badi /IWFND/BD_MGW_DEST_FINDER is helpful.

 Happy coding!